 - Nothing in this Agreement shall be construed as creating a relationship of joint venturers, partners, employer/employee or agent.
 Neither party has the authority to create any obligation for the other.
 (Project Collaboration Agreement §5.1.)

 - During collaboration with WHO, the data or information generated will be owned by the party or parties generating such information or data.
-(Template Collaboration Agreement with WHO §8)
+(Template Collaboration Agreement §8)

 - WHO will be granted a worldwide, royalty-free, sub-licensable, irrevocable and perpetual, non-exclusive license in all such data and information made or developed covering all applications and uses for which the rights may be exercised, including but not limited to publication of the data and/or information.
 (Id.)

 - Ownership of any intellectual property rights arising from collaborative activities under this Memorandum of Understanding shall be agreed by the Parties on a case-by-case basis.
-(WHO Standard Framework Memorandum of Understanding §6)
+(Standard Framework Memorandum of Understanding §6)

 - The Parties shall make appropriate arrangements to promote that any product which may result from collaborative research and development work undertaken as a result of this Memorandum of Understanding, shall be made widely available to the public on reasonable terms, including in particular to the public sector of developing countries on preferential terms.
 (Id.)

 - Each party shall be solely responsible for the manner in which it carries out its part of the collaborative activities under this Agreement.
 Thus, a party shall not be responsible for any loss, accident, damage or injury suffered or caused by the other party, or that other party’s staff or sub-contractors, in connection with, or as a result of, the collaboration under this Project.
-(WHO Project Collaboration Agreement §5.4, similar provisions in WHO Standard Framework Memorandum of Understanding §7.)
+(Project Collaboration Agreement §5.4, similar provisions in Standard Framework Memorandum of Understanding §7)